 We know what you’re probably thinking: another list of resolutions isn’t what you need right now.
 Especially when you’ve barely caught your breath from last year’s events!
 But here’s the thing—there are no obligations.
 You’ve already survived 2020, and that’s one of the greatest accomplishments there is.
 Congratulations, you’ve made it!

-With a renewed perspective on life and the dawn of a new (and hopefully better) calendar year, 2021 is the perfect time for students to focus on what really matters and appreciate the simple things.
+With a renewed perspective on life and the dawn of a new (and hopefully better) calendar year, this is the perfect time for students to focus on what really matters and appreciate the simple things.
 Be gentle with yourself this year, and take the time to care for your body and mind.

 Have a goal you want to accomplish?
 Start with baby steps.